 What help is on offer?
 SAAS offers our students £1765 and we suggest that applicants approach their church or denomination to ask if there is any way they could support them financially.
 Our students can apply to SAAS for a student loan.
 There are only a very limited number of private trusts that may offer scholarships and the College has a very small hardship fund for students.

 We recognise this is a commitment and we continually strive to keep our costs and fees as low as possible for the students whilst maintaining a high standard of education.

 What does a typical day or week look like?

 If you’re studying on campus with us then classes run on Tuesday, Wednesday, and Thursday mornings between 10:30am and 12:30pm; and if you’re studying online or at distance then classes run on the same days in the evenings between 7:30-9:30pm.
 You study three classes a term if you are full-time and there is one class per day.
-So for example, on a Tuesday you might study Encountering the Bible and a different class on Wednesday and a different one again on Thursday.
+So for example, on a Tuesday you might study Encountering the New Testament and a different class on Wednesday and a different one again on Thursday.
 If you are part-time or studying module by module you might only be in one morning a week.

 Outside of these times, we occasionally have extra afternoon seminars that are optional to attend and we try to share a community lunch once a month during term time.

 We try to be as flexible as we can but we believe in embodied face-to-face learning where possible.